dagfinndybvig/consoleBCPL/bcpl-c-console/README.md

-# Work in progress: Coroutines library for the memory enhanced version.
+# Work in progress: Extending C version of BCPL

-Useful for coroutines:
+Useful for extensions beyond "The language and its compiler" book:

 https://archive.org/details/bcpl-for-the-bbc-microcomputer